fieldtrip/website/tutorial/epilepsy.md

 because she was not from our local hospital.
 {% include markup/end %}

 Analysis using a pipeline similar to that for case 3 gives meaningful focal results (not presented here).
-The data is available from [our FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
+The data is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/epilepsy/).

 #### Analysis of the CTF dataset